Mortgage Repayment Calculator

 How is a mortgage repayment calculated?

-For a principal and interest loan, repayments are calculated using the formula: P × (r(1+r)^n) / ((1+r)^n − 1), where P is the loan amount, r is the periodic interest rate, and n is the total number of payments.
+For a principal-and-interest loan, repayments are calculated using the formula: P × (r(1+r)^n) / ((1+r)^n − 1), where P is the loan amount, r is the periodic interest rate, and n is the total number of payments.
 For interest-only loans, the repayment is simply the loan amount multiplied by the periodic interest rate.

 What is the difference between fortnightly and monthly repayments?

-Making fortnightly repayments results in 26 payments per year — the equivalent of 13 monthly payments.
+Making fortnightly repayments results in 26 payments per year, the equivalent of 13 monthly payments.
 This extra payment each year reduces your principal faster, shortening the loan term and saving interest over the life of the loan.

 What does an interest-only loan mean?